 The MuseumPests Working Group (MPWG) is a group of collection managers, conservators, entomologists and other professionals interested in issues surrounding the implementation of integrated pest management in museums, libraries, archives, and other collection-holding institutions.
 The MPWG is a civic organization working for the benefit of the cultural heritage community.
 We are volunteer run and funded by donations from organizations and individuals that support our mission.

 The group meets annually hosted by supporting institutions including the American Museum of Natural History, Rubin Museum of Art, Colonial Williamsburg Foundation, Yale University’s Peabody Museum, Winterthur Museum, Gardens & Library, Harvard University, Insects Limited, the Indianapolis Museum of Art and the Metropolitan Museum of Art.
-Learn more about our participants and sponsors.
+Learn more about our participating institutions, participating individuals and sponsors.